MkePipes/UCI_Projeck_1/README.md

 ## Executive Summary

 This is a server network setup with Virtual Machines in AWS cloud.
 The 2 main servers are both accessed through a jumpbox running an ansible container.
-The job box can also communicate with an ELKbox container which has an ELK stack for monitoring file logs and metrics of the other webservers running DVWA.
+The job box can also communicate with an ELKbox container which has an ELK stack for monitoring file logs and metrics of the other webservers.
 All 3 machines; the jumpbox and webservers 1 and 2 are in the webservers security group and accessible on port 22 SSH through the jump box, but are also accessible on HTTP through port 80 through a load balancer.
 The elk box is in an ELK security group which allows access to webservers 1 and 2.
 Webserver 2 is placed in an alternative subnet to ensure high availability zones are supported.

 ## Automated ELK Stack Deployment